MicrosoftDocs/visualstudio-docs/docs/ide/customizing-project-and-item-templates.md

 ---
 title: Customizing project and item templates
-description: Learn about customizing your project and item templates after they've been created. ms.custom: SEO-VS-2020 ms.date: 01/02/2018 ms.topic: conceptual
+description: Learn how to customize your project and item templates after they've been created. ms.custom: SEO-VS-2020 ms.date: 01/02/2018 ms.topic: conceptual